andizq/discminer/README.md

   <a href="https://github.com/andizq/discminer/issues/new?assignees=&labels=question&title=question%3A+">Ask a Question</a>
 </div>

-- Model channel maps from molecular line emission of discs by fitting intensity **and** rotation velocity
+`discminer` is a Python package for fitting three-dimensional parametric models directly to molecular-line channel maps of protoplanetary discs, then using model–data residuals to reveal their kinematic and intensity substructure.

+It enables you to:

+- Fit intensity and rotation velocity simultaneously across an entire channel-map cube or a selected subset of channels
-- Analyse the disc's dynamics by modelling Keplerian motion, and optionally pressure support + self-gravity
+- Model Keplerian rotation, with optional pressure support and disc self-gravity
-- Investigate the disc vertical structure by modelling front and back side emission surfaces
-- Compute moment maps that accurately capture complex line profile morphologies
+- Reconstruct front- and back-side emitting surfaces and use flexible, non-axisymmetric prescriptions for model attributes
+- Fit complex line profiles to derive peak-intensity, centroid-velocity, line-width, and line-slope moment maps
-- Extract rotation curves, radial and meridional velocities, intensity, and line width profiles
+- Extract rotation curves and radial profiles of intensity, line width, and azimuthal, radial, and vertical velocity
-- Identify velocity and intensity substructures, and examine their coherence and degree of localisation
+- Detect and quantify coherent, localised structures in intensity and velocity residuals
-- Support non-axisymmetric models; all attributes can be described in three-dimensional coordinates

 <img